 Congestive heart failure is a dangerous, life-threatening condition.
 Also known as heart muscle disease, cardiomyopathy or an enlarged heart, congestive heart failure reduces the flow of blood to your body, resulting in fatigue, shortness of breath and other limitations.
-If you notice any of these symptoms, including chest pain, get in to see the cardiology experts at the New York Cardiac Diagnostic Center!
+If you notice any of these symptoms, including chest pain, get in to see the heart doctors in NYC at the Cardiology Manhattan Center!

 Congestive heart failure — also called heart muscle disease — occurs when your heart muscle becomes unable to pump correctly.
 Heart failure limits your heart’s ability to provide the oxygenated blood your body needs.
 As your heart’s cardiac output slows, the amount of blood circulating to various part of your body decreases dangerously.
 Plasma can leak from capillaries that don’t receive enough blood pressure to remain healthy.